 Staff is proposing an increase of the retirement contribution from the current 3.5% maximum match to a 10% maximum contribution divided on a 60/40 basis between a 6% direct contribution and an up to 4% match contribution, similar to the structure used by Peninsula Clean Energy (PCE).
-The 60/40 proposal attempts to strike a balance between allowing all employees to benefit from some retirement contribution regardless of their current cash flow situation and providing an incentive for employees to save their own funds for retirement.
-The cost of this increase in retirement benefits is approximately \$300,000 annually compared to current retirement benefits costs of \$130,000 annually.
+The 60:40 proposal attempts to strike a balance between allowing all employees to benefit from some retirement contribution regardless of their current cash flow situation and providing an incentive for employees to save their own funds for retirement.
+The 60:40 ratio will not cause any current CPA employees to have to increase their current retirement deduction to receive the full match amount.